 You can verify your data after the scan to make sure the files can be opened on your computer.
 I would suggest previewing most of the file types you plan on recovering to check for any corruption.

-To preview any file, all you need to do is select or highlight the file and then select the icon that looks like an “eye” within Data Rescue.
+To preview any file, all you need to do is select or highlight the file and then select the Preview icon that looks like an “eye” within Data Rescue.
 This will launch the preview screen in another window and will display the file that is highlighted.
 If the file shows completely in the preview, then that is a good indication the file is good and will be able to be opened on your computer.

 If any of your files are not being displayed in the preview of Data Rescue, then that would indicate the file is corrupted and would be unrecoverable.
 If only part of the file is being displayed would also indicate some corruption.

 Don’t risk the possibility of losing all of your data forever.
 I would recommend creating a backup of all your important data in case anything were to happen to your main drive.
-Although it is not always guaranteed that you will be able to recover all of your data using Data Rescue, it is better to have it installed and prepared then to not have a backup at all.
+Although it is not always guaranteed that you will be able to recover all of your data using Data Rescue, it is better to have it installed and prepared than to not have a backup at all.

 Prosoft Engineering offers backup software called Data Backup that allows you to create a special backup set to fit your backup needs.
 The benefit of this backup software is that you have more customization for your backup so that you can specify exactly what you want backed up, the kind of backup you want to perform, as well as how often you want it to run.